PaTAS: A Framework for Trust Propagation in Neural Networks Using Subjective Logic: PaTAS For Neural Networks

-The purpose of the GenIPTA function is to dynamically construct a function tailored to a specific inference.
-This function, called Inference-Path Trust Assessment (IPTA), reflects how trustworthy the exact computational path taken during inference is.
+The purpose of the GenIPTA module is to dynamically construct a function tailored to a single, specific inference.
+This function, called Inference-Path Trust Assessment (IPTA), reflects how trustworthy the exact computational path taken during that inference is.
 When an inference is performed, contextual information is recorded, such as the list of neurons activated along the path.
-In this case, the activation trace is used to instantiate a temporary subnetwork of Trust Nodes containing only the trust nodes corresponding to those activations, thereby mirroring the precise inference path of the neural network.
+In this case, the activation trace is used to instantiate a temporary subnetwork of Trust Nodes containing only the Trust Nodes corresponding to those activations, thereby mirroring the precise inference path of the neural network.

 Contextual information is not limited to activation traces.
 Typically, all neurons are activated to some degree, but only a subset of these activations is strongly relevant to the decision.
 GenIPTA can therefore operate on truncated activation sets that retain only the most relevant neurons, which allows for more focused and interpretable trust assessments of the actual decision-making process.
-GenIPTA can also be more complex and take into account the specific activation values while keeping all neurons, performing a weighted trust assessment where stronger activations contribute more heavily to the inference.
+The GenIPTA can also work in a more complex way by using the actual activation values of all neurons, performing a weighted trust assessment where stronger activations contribute more heavily to the inference.